-Run the gpedit.msc snap-in and go to the All Settings section in the local system security policies (Local Computer Policy -> Computer Configuration – > Administrative templates).
-This section contains the list of all policies available for configuration in the administrative templates.
-Filter the policies in the State column and find all active policies (Disabled or Enabled).
-Disable all or some of them by making them Not configured.
+Run the gpedit.msc snap-in and go to the All Settings section (Local Computer Policy -> Computer Configuration – > Administrative templates).
+This section contains a list of all policies available for configuration in the local administrative templates.
+Sort policies by the State column and find all active policies (Disabled or Enabled state).
+Turn off all or some of them by switching them to the Not configured state.